AvieTechy/Testing-PRJ-SM/project/HW2/22127435/content/2_features.md

 ### Equivalence Partitioning

 - **Valid**:
-  - Changing the status from its current value to a different valid value (e.g., "PENDING" → "SHIPPED").
+  - Changing the status from its current value to a different valid value.
   - Clicking "Update Status" without changing the value (e.g., current status is "COMPLETED", select "COMPLETED" again and update).

 - **Invalid**: